GaryDoooo/acer_e51_osx/README.md

 4. Copy the EFI to EFI partition; Copy the DSDT and SSDTx AML files to APCI/patched/;
 5. Set the UEFI boot in BIOS and disable safe boot (?or something named similar);

-Everthing works except for:
+Everthing works except for Bluetooth

-Bluetooth, brightness tuning keys (Fn+left and Fn+right)

 Hope I can solve those soon.
 But won't try again in short time.